-The origin of the Sri Danthapaya Rajamaha Viharaya at Ambulugala can be traced back to king Parakramabahu VI (1411-1463) who is considered the last king to bring the country under one rule.
-According to a plate given to a person called Himi Bandara by the Buvanekabahu VI (Sapumal Kumaraya), the temple has been constructed as a royal religious ground at the village where Parakramabahu spent his childhood in hiding.
+The origin of the Sri Danthapaya Rajamaha Viharaya at Ambulugala can be traced back to King Parakramabahu VI (1411-1463) who is considered the last king to bring the country under one rule.
+According to a plate given to a person called Himi Bandara by the Buvanekabahu VI (Sapumal Kumaraya), the temple was constructed as a royal religious ground at the village where Parakramabahu spent his childhood in hiding.

 Even today there is an area called Maligathanne about a kilometer away from the temple even though nothing of significant remains to validate its name today.
 Dr Charles Godakumbura (Commissioner of Archaeology 1956 -1967) believes that the massive rock door frame at the Ambulugala Rajamaha Viharaya was possibly brought to the temple from the ancient palace.

-It is also said that the Tooth Relic of Buddha too has been hidden at this temple at one time thus name Danthapaya.
+It is also said that the Tooth Relic of Buddha was hidden at this temple at one time thus named Danthapaya.

-This building has been originally believed to be a two storied image house later converted to a Tampita Viharaya.
-There is a large slab made of stone at the base which is believed to be have been the slab which a seated Budhha statue would have been kept in the ground floor.
-It is believed that this two storied building during the Kotte kingdom would have been dilapidated and a Tampita Viharaya has been built using the same material during the Kandyan kingdom.
+This building was originally believed to be a two storied image house later converted to a Tampita Viharaya.
+There is a large slab made of stone at the base which is believed to have been the slab on which a seated Buddha statue would have been kept on the ground floor.
+It is believed that these two storied buildings during the Kotte kingdom would have been dilapidated and a Tampita Viharaya was built using the same material during the Kandyan kingdom.

-As in such most tall buildings, a second layer of roof has been extended outward at the image house floor level.
+As in most of the such tall buildings, a second layer of roof has been extended outward at the image house floor level.
 The inner rock pillars of the temple (except the pillars holding the lower roof) are all caved with various designs including lion figures and flowery creepers.

 Two guardian deities carrying swards stand beside the main entrance to the image house.
 They are painted in white lime but have been originally painted in colour.
 The original paint still can be seen through the peeled layers of the lime paint.
 The door frame has been built with a Suryawanka design.
 The creepers painted along the frame are now slowly fading.

 The center seated Buddha statue in the image house is about 3 feet tall.
 The two chief disciples, Sariyuth and Mugalan theros are drawn beside the statue.
-Top section of this wall is filled with paintings of deities worshiping Buddha.
+The top section of this wall is filled with paintings of deities worshipping Buddha.
 Two standing Buddha statues in Abhaya Mudra on the side walls are about 4 feet high.
 The rays of the auras of all three statues is drawn all around the image as in most statues of this era.

-This Tampita Viharaya has been in a dilapidated state by 1960’s and the temple has been resorted under the guidance of .
-Dr Charles Godakumbura, then Commissioner of Archaeology.
-According to his reports, walls have been built around the ground floor and it has been turned in to a hall.
-He has removed the walls bringing out the original form the building and replaced the Sinhala Ulu roofing tiles with flat clay tiles of Kandyan era.
+This Tampita Viharaya has been in a dilapidated state since the 1960s and the temple has been resorted under the guidance of Dr Charles Godakumbura, then Commissioner of Archaeology.
+According to his reports, walls have been built around the ground floor and it has been turned into a hall.
+He has removed the walls bringing out the original form of the building and replaced the Sinhala Ulu roofing tiles with flat clay tiles of the Kandyan era.

 by Kusumsiri Wijewardhana